-Here in Brazil there is something we call Feriadão.
-It means a Big Holiday and it happens when the holiday comes next to the weekend.
-If a holiday falls on a Thursday, for example, most of Brazilians won’t work on Friday, if their company agrees.
+Here in Brazil, there is something we call Feriadão.
+It means a Big Holiday, and it happens when the holiday comes next to the weekend.
+If a holiday falls on a Thursday, for example, most Brazilians won’t work on Friday, if their company agrees.
 If the holiday is on a Tuesday, Brazilians will usually take the Monday off, it’s especially common in schools and small offices.
 Is there anything like that in your country?

-In Brazil, when you complete a year in your job you have the right to take one month off work and go vacation.
-Of course the schedule of the vacation is agreed between the company and the employee.
-But the majority our vacations are between December and February, and people usually take that time to travel.
+In Brazil, when you complete your first year in your job, you have the right to take one month off work and go vacation.
+Of course, the schedule of the vacation is agreed between the company and the employee.
+But the majority of our vacations are between December and February, and people typically take that time to travel.